hezekial/Day-2-Assignment/README.md

 > Typical steps involved in a pull request (PR).
 1. Create a Branch: Start by creating a new branch from the main or target branch to isolate your changes.
 This keeps the main branch stable while you work.

-2. Make Changes: Implement your code changes, fixes, or features in the new branch.
+2. Make changes: Implement your code changes, fixes, or features in the new branch.
 Commit your changes with clear and descriptive messages.

 3. Push the Branch: Push your branch to the remote repository on GitHub.

 4. Open a Pull Request: Navigate to the repository on GitHub and click "New Pull Request."
 Select your branch as the source and the main branch as the target.
 Provide a title and description explaining the purpose and context of your changes.

-5. Review and Discuss: Team members review the PR, leaving comments, suggestions, or questions.
+5. Review and discuss: Team members review the PR, leaving comments, suggestions, or questions.
 Automated tests and CI checks may also run to validate the changes.

-6. Address Feedback: Make any necessary updates based on the feedback.
+6. Address feedback: Make any necessary updates based on the feedback.
 Push additional commits to the branch if changes are required.

 7. Approve the PR: Once reviewers are satisfied, they approve the PR.
 Some teams require multiple approvals before merging.